Localisation for the second-order Beckmann problem: bimartingale couplings and leaf decompositions: Introduction

 Let us note that any bimartingale coupling between $\mu$ and $\nu$ is constrained within the products of the irreducible components pertaining to martingale transports between $(P_{V_1})_{\#}\mu$ and $(P_{V_1})_{\#}\nu$ and between $(P_{V_2})_{\#}\nu$ and $(P_{V_2})_{\#}\mu$ .

-Providing an answer to the above question would also, thanks to Theorem \ref{thm:descr}, give a characterisation of polar sets with respect to all optimal couplings between two given probabilities $\mu,\nu\in\mathcal{P}_2(\mathbb{R}^n)$ with common barycentre.
+Providing an answer to the above question would also, thanks to Theorem \ref{thm:descr}, give a characterisation of polar sets with respect to all optimal couplings between two given probabilities $\mu,\nu\in\mathcal{P}_2(\mathbb{R}^n)$ with common barycentre which admit an optimal $\sigma_0\in\Sigma(\mu,\nu)$ with absolutely continuous marginals.
 Related problems were studied in \cite{Ciosmak2024} and in \cite{Ciosmak20241}.